 Have you ever noticed you can go weeks or even months or years without really connecting with a friend, but when you see one another it feels like no time has passed?
-That is because the bonds we develop with complete strangers (at one point in our lives) can last longer than relationships we share with family members.
-Family is not chosen, but friends are, and that is why those bonds can be more impactful on increasing and maintaining mental health stability.
+That is because the bonds we develop with strangers (at one point in our lives) can last longer than relationships we share with family members.
+Family is not chosen, but friends are, and that is why those bonds can be more impactful in increasing and maintaining mental health stability.

-In the book, Our Emotional Footprint, by Saul Levine, MD, he points out that the personal and positive nature of friendship is voluntary because we are a social species that need that sense of belonging and acceptance that we find in cherished friendships.
+In the book, Our Emotional Footprint, Saul Levine, MD, points out that the personal and positive nature of friendship is voluntary because we are a social species that need that sense of belonging and acceptance that we find in cherished friendships.
 However, It can be very difficult to make and keep friends, and please know it is completely normal to not have friends.
-One in five people report having no real friendships.
+One in five people reports having no real friendships.
 Imagine that every fifth person you meet has no close friends.
 Visualizing this can help us feel less weird and alienated: You're never alone feeling lonely.

 Danielle Bayard, a friendship coach, identified that extroverts struggle to make friends because while they seem talkative, they might not go deep with people.
 Introverts struggle because their energy comes from being alone.
 Those with social anxiety struggle because they are in their head and second guess themselves.
 People without friends often experience the vulnerability of loneliness.
-When we get lonely, we start to think about the past, overthink about current stressors, and even work ourselves into panic or worry about the future.
-Having someone to reach out to in times of uncertainty, pain, sadness, and joy, or just to vent our emotions and share experiences with improve mental health.
+When we get lonely, we start to think about the past, overthink current stressors, and even work ourselves into panic or worry about the future.
+Having someone to reach out to in times of uncertainty, pain, sadness, and joy, or just to vent our emotions and share experiences with improving mental health.

-Friends give us the truth we sometimes don’t want to hear, but need to in order to make better, healthier decisions.
+Friends give us the truth we sometimes don’t want to hear but need to to make better, healthier decisions.
 Friends allow us to feel comfortable being ourselves, even in times we don’t feel we’re at our best.
 Positive, healthy friendships are resilient through life’s challenges and provide support when needed.
 Oftentimes, however, our friends take a back seat to life’s other commitments, such as work and family.
 That is a mistake according to science journalist Lydia Denworth.
 She argues that friendships can help us find purpose and meaning, stay healthy, and live longer.

 Friends give us so much, which is why we need to invest in making them.
 Here’s how: